jonhocking/PrettyTimestamp/README.md

 An NSDate Category that returns human readable, pretty timestamps between two dates.

-Currently only available in english.
+Currently only available in English and Dutch, easily localizable to other languages.